 Your sump pump is vital to the normalcy of your home, even though you most likely don’t think about it most of the time.
 Your sump pump is one of the last lines of defense for your home against water damage.
 So you will need your sump pump to work correctly at all times.
 And this will require maintenance.

 Most pump manufacturers recommend annual maintenance, but some will suggest more than that.
 This will also depend on the state of your sump pump pit.
 Dirtier and less cared for pits may need maintenance more often than clean sump pump pits.

-Whether you plan to do the maintenance yourself or have a professional, like our expert technicians at Clover Services, take care of the task, you should still know how to clean a sump pump and why it is done.
+Whether you plan to do the maintenance yourself or have a professional, like our expert technicians at Clover Contracting, take care of the task, you should still know how to clean a sump pump and why it is done.

 The first step will be to ensure that you stay safe or that the professional is safe.
 You will need to unplug the power cord to the sump pump.
 Or, if it happens to be hard wired into place, you will need to turn the breaker off that is going to the pump.
 You don’t ever want to try to maintain, clean, or repair a piece of electrical machinery with the electricity still feeding it.

 You will be working on your sump pump cleaning, so you will want to make sure that if any drains are feeding into the pump pit, they have the water shut off to them, or it is known that no one should use them.
 You do not want to be halfway through the process of cleaning sump pump pit units out when a washing machine worth of water dumps on you.

 Disconnect your pump

 Your pump will be connected to a discharge pipe that will presumably go outside your home.
 You will need to disconnect this line to be able to remove the pump from the sump pump pit.